drtupe/kidnapped-vehicle-project/README.md

 4. make
 5. ./particle_filter

-Alternatively some scripts have been included to streamline this process, these can be leveraged by executing the following in the top directory of the project:
+Alternatively some scripts have been included to streamline this process, these can be leveraged by executing the following in the top directory of the project.

 1. ./clean.sh
 2. ./build.sh